FAQ

 Can I wear a hearing aid?

 Yes.
-A hearing aid can be worn in the ear if you have an ICD.
-If the hearing aid has any wireless accessories, such as a Bluetooth streamer worn around the neck, keep the accessory at least 6 inches away from the device.
+A hearing aid worn in the ear will not interfere with an ICD.
+If the hearing aid has any wireless accessories, such as a Bluetooth streamer worn around the neck, keep the accessory at least 15cm (6 inches) away from your device.

 Category: Implantable Devices